Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

     * (Day 4): Approached Isaiah cheerfully while he waited for Ryu to retrieve his daggers (retconned interaction).
       Isaiah asked her about Ryu again, seeking info.
 Anya gossiped lightly about Ryu (elegant, mysterious, hard worker, bit scary) and playfully asked Isaiah if he had a crush just as Ryu returned.
-* **Perception of Isaiah:** Likely sees him as an interesting, slightly intense, maybe handsome (blue hair) newcomer who is unusually fixated on her mysterious colleague, Ryu.
+* **Perception of Isaiah:** Likely sees him as an interesting, slightly intense, maybe handsome (pale teal hair) newcomer who is unusually fixated on her mysterious colleague, Ryu.
 Finds his interest amusing and is probably very willing to chat or gossip further if given the chance.
 The 'Protagonist Aura' likely makes her find him easily approachable and intriguing/memorable.
 Potential for easy friendship or possibly developing a crush herself due to the aura + his focus